Last updated: March 25, 2024

 Pulse Labs may extract anonymous statistics and otherwise aggregate or de-identify information from Data Projects and written reports you create and use such information for any purpose.
 Pulse Labs may post on its web site and related web pages audio and video content that you provide while participating in Data Projects, provided that Pulse Labs will not post your full name or other personally identifiable information.
 Pulse Labs will take reasonable precautions to limit use of such information to viewing only.
 However, you acknowledge that third parties may develop means by which they can circumvent such precautions and download such audio and video content.
 In such case, Pulse Labs shall not be liable for such third-party downloading.

-Some of Pulse Labs’ clients may want to test Elements that require you to share additional personally identifiable information or other sensitive data, content, and information in order for you to effectively participate in Data Projects and for the client to effectively test the applicable Element.
+Some Pulse Labs customers may wish to test Elements for which additional personally identifiable or other confidential information, content, and data may need to be shared in order for the Contractor to effectively participate in Data Projects and for the customer to effectively test the Element involved.

-An example might be a requirement that, in order for you to participate in Data Projects that test an Element comprising an AI solution, you are asked to share data, content, and information related to one or more of your personal (non-business) email accounts and allow that data, content, and information to be added to one or more of the client’s datasets on which the Large Language Model (or LLM) enabling the client’s AI solution is trained.
+For example, this could be a situation in which in order to participate in Data-related Projects in which an Element comprising an artificial intelligence solution is being tested, the Contractor is asked to share data, content, and information regarding one or more personal (non-business) e-mail accounts and to allow the data, content, and information to be added to one or more client datasets for training of the large language model (or LLM) on which the client's artificial intelligence solution is based.

-In those cases in which you are required to share additional personally identifiable information or other sensitive data, content, and information in order to effectively participate in Data Projects, Pulse Labs or the client will seek your acknowledgement and consent before collecting such data, content, and information from you.
-To the extent Pulse Labs stores any such data, content, or information, we reserve the right to delete it at any time.
-Generally, we delete such data, content, and information no later than 90 days after the completion of the applicable Usability Testing.
+If the Contractor is asked to share additional personally identifiable or other confidential information, content, and data to effectively participate in Data Projects, Pulse Labs or the client will seek the Contractor's acceptance and consent before acquiring such information, content, and data.
+If Pulse Labs stores such information, content or data, we reserve the right to delete it at any time.
+In general, we will delete such information, content, and data within 90 days of the completion of the Usability Testing involved.

-You understand and hereby acknowledge that the client, before, while, or after using such data, content, or information, may not be able to anonymize or de-identify it in such a way that it cannot be used to identify you or others.
-Further, neither Pulse Labs nor the client may be able to prevent users of applicable Elements or other third parties from developing unauthorized means by which such users or other third parties isolate certain data, content, or information and use it to identify you or others.
-Pulse Labs shall not be liable for any third parties’ successful or unsuccessful attempts to circumvent protections put in place to secure or otherwise maintain the confidentiality of personally identifiable information or other sensitive data, content, and information you share when you agree to participate in Data Projects.
+The Contractor understands and acknowledges that the client, before, during, or after the use of such information, content, and data, may not be able to anonymize it or remove personally identifiable content in order to make it unusable to identify the Contractor or other persons.
+In addition, Pulse Labs and the client may not be able to prevent users of the Elements involved or other third parties from developing unauthorized means by which to isolate specific information, content, or data and use it to identify the Contractor or other persons.
+Pulse Labs disclaims any liability for successful or unsuccessful attempts by third parties to circumvent protections designed to protect or otherwise safeguard the confidentiality of personally identifiable information or other confidential information, content, and data that Contractor shares by agreeing to participate in Data Projects.

-By agreeing to participate in any Data Projects that requires you to share personally identifiable information or other sensitive data, content, or information, you represent and warrant that you have all necessary and appropriate rights, permissions, approvals, and authority to share such data, content, and information and agree to omit from any data, content, or information you are requested to share with Pulse Labs or the applicable client any portion of that data, content, or information for which you do not have sufficient rights, permissions, approvals, or authority.
-Specifically, you agree that, under no circumstances, will you share data, content, or information belonging to your employer or any other business entity or organization.
+By agreeing to participate in any Data Project in which it is necessary to share personally identifiable or other confidential information, content, or data, the Contractor represents and warrants that it has all necessary and appropriate rights, authorizations, approvals, and authority to share such information, content, and data, and agrees to omit from any information, content, or data that it is required to share with Pulse Labs or the client any portion of such information, content, or data for which it does not have sufficient rights, authorizations, approvals, or authority.
+In particular, the Contractor agrees not to share under any circumstances any confidential information, content, or data belonging to his or her employer or any other business entity or organization.

 Panelists and clients may only communicate with each other through the Platform.
 Unless you were hired directly by Pulse Labs’ client (“Private Panelist”), you may not provide any client with your personal contact information in order to allow a client to contact you directly, and you may not contact a client in any manner even if requested by the client.
 Other than communication relating to your separate business with a client, any communication between you and a Pulse Labs client outside of the Platform without Pulse Labs’ permission is a material breach of this Agreement, and Pulse Labs may withhold payment for any Usability Testing in which you may have participated.
 You hereby give Pulse Labs permission to review communications made between you and any of Pulse Labs’ clients on the Platform to enforce this provision.